He korero whakarapopoto

 Women’s health has been more widely discussed than men’s health, both by the medical profession and by interest groups.
-Men’s illnesses like prostate cancer have only been discussed publicly in the 21st century.
+Male illnesses such as prostate cancer have only been discussed publicly in the 21st century.

-Men’s life expectancy was 79.5 years in 2012-14, 3.7 years less than that of women.
-However, the gap between male and female life expectancy became smaller over the previous decade.
-Māori men’s life expectancy was 7.3 years lower than that of non-Māori men, and low-income men were more likely to die at a younger age than wealthier men.
+Men’s life expectancy was 79.5 years in 2012–14, 3.7 years less than that of women.
+However, the gap between male and female life expectancy had shrunk in the previous decade.
+Māori men’s life expectancy was 7.3 years less than that of non-Māori men, and low-income men were more likely to die at a younger age than wealthier men.

 Causes of death and illness

-In 2013 the leading cause of death for men was heart disease, then stroke and lung cancer.
+In 2013 the leading cause of death for men was heart disease, followed by stroke and lung cancer.
 Death rates were higher for Māori men, many of whom died from diabetes.
 Road accidents and suicide were also significant causes of death, especially for younger men.

 Risk factors for the major causes of death and disease are well known and preventable.
 They include: